Father’s Day For Stepdads

 You may long to hear a Mama or Daddy escape your stepchild's lips when he's addressing you, but forcing the issue just highlights your own insecurities, which you'll probably end up passing on to the little guy.
 If he wants to start calling you Daddy, then let him.
 Likewise, if he decides to call you Humperdink Rumplefart, that's fine, too.

-My stepson called me Blah Blah for the longest time, and then bounced around from names like Kris-Kris, then Daddy Kris, then back to Kris before he settled on calling me Papa.
-The important thing is that deciding what to call me was always his choice.
+My stepson called me Blah Blah for the longest time, and then bounced around from names like Daddy Kris, back to Kris and on to just plain Daddy whenever he wanted.
+It was always his choice.

 Unlike biological parents, stepmoms and stepdads have to earn the good names.
 We have to earn all the things.
 But do everything right, and those things will come in time.